Hunting for states in the recent LHCb di-$J/\psi$ invariant mass spectrum: Numerical results and discussions

 \subsection{Fits with four-coupled channels}

-As discussed in the previous subsection, the LHCb data below $7.2$~GeV can not distinguish between the partial waves of $J^{PC}=0^{++}$ and $2^{++}$ in the three-coupled cases.
+As discussed in the previous subsection, the LHCb data below $7.2$~GeV cannot distinguish between the partial waves of $J^{PC}=0^{++}$ and $2^{++}$ in the three-coupled cases.
 To tackle thus issue, one may extend the fitting range to include more data at higher energies, such that the partial wave amplitude involved in the invariant mass spectrum formula~Eq.~\eqref{eq:inv2} will be much more constrained.
 On the other hand, there exists a bump of events distribution just above $7.2$~GeV, as can be seen in Figure~\ref{fig:fit.3cc}, and the prediction, based on the coupled $J/\psi J/\psi$-$J/\psi\psi(2S)$-$J/\psi\psi(3770)$ model, actually fails to describe it.
 Thus, we improve our formulation by incorporating one more channel, the $\psi(2S)\psi(2S)$ channel, at the price of introducing three extra unknown parameters $\bar{h}_7$, $\bar{h}_8$ and $\bar{h}_9$.

 Two new fits, denoted by Fit-C (only $0^{++}$) and Fit-D (only $2^{++}$) , are done in the procedures similar to Fit-A and Fit-B, respectively.
 Results of the fits are collected in Table~\ref{tab:fit4cc}.
-The fits are performed using the data of events in the energy range from the di-$J/\psi$ threshold to the energy point $7.6$~GeV.
-Compared to the three-coupled-channel fits, the fitting quality of Fit-C is improved in view of the obtained $\chi^2/{\rm d.o.f}$ value, due to the inclusion of the fourth channel with more free coupling constants.
+The fits are performed using the data of events in the energy range from the di-$J/\psi$ threshold to the energy point $7.6$~GeV, i.e. $[2m_{J/\psi},M_{J/\psi J/\psi}^{\rm cut}=7.6~{\rm GeV}]$.
+The above value for $M_{J/\psi J/\psi}^{\rm cut}$ is chosen such that a plateau-like behavior for Fit-D and a downtrend for Fit-C end simultaneously, as can be seen from Fig.~\ref{fig:chisqs}.
+Compared to the three-coupled-channel fits, the fitting quality of Fit-C is improved in view of the obtained $\chi^2/{\rm d.o.f.}$ value, due to the inclusion of the fourth channel with more free coupling constants.
 However, we find that in the current cases the fitting parameters are now much more correlated, and consequently the resultant statistical errors become larger than those of the above three-coupled-channel fits.
-Comparison between the LHCb data and our predictions is shown in Figure~\ref{fig:fit-4cc}.
+A comparison between the LHCb data and our predictions is shown in Fig.~\ref{fig:fit-4cc}.
 It can be seen from the figure that the theoretical results of invariant mass spectrum, contributed either by the $0^{++}$ partial wave or by the $2^{++}$ one, behave quite differently now, as expected.